Zeora strobilina

-Lecanora strobilina, also known as the mealy rim lichen, is a species of crustose lichen in the family Lecanoraceae.
+Zeora strobilina, also known as the mealy rim lichen, is a species of crustose lichen in the family Lecanoraceae.
 It was originally described as Parmelia strobilina by German botanist Kurt Polycarp Joachim Sprengel in 1827.
-It is distributed across North America and the Mediterranean but has become established in South America and the Galapagos.
-It can be distinguished from other closely-related species in the genus (including L. confusa) by the presence of the polyphenolic compound decarboxysquamatic acid in thin-layer chromatography (TLC).
+The species was long treated in Lecanora, but was later transferred to Zeora when that genus was resurrected for the former Lecanora symmicta group in 2025.
+It is distributed across North America and the Mediterranean region, and has also become established in South America and the Galápagos.
+It can be distinguished from other closely related species, including Z. confusa, by the presence of the polyphenolic compound decarboxysquamatic acid in thin-layer chromatography.